-Capital assets, which will include leasehold improvements and furniture and equipment, will be reported in the government-wide financial statements.
+Capital assets, which will include leasehold improvements, furniture and equipment and transportation equipment, will be reported in the government-wide financial statements.
 All capital assets will be capitalized at cost and updated for additions and retirements during the year.
 The School does not possess any infrastructure.
 Improvements are capitalized; the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are expensed.
-The School's capital assets will be depreciated using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.
+The School's capital assets will be depreciated using the straight-line method over the estimated useful lives of the assets, which range from three (3) to seven (7) years.

-Pensions
+Pensions 1 -